destinyvoilet/REC2020/kgA/preprocess/reame.md

-The preprocessing work is done by Jiatao Zhu and Shaochen Bai.
+The preprocessing work is done by Jiatao Zhu, and Shaochen Bai.